norrs/public_html/README.md

 Update the front matter as desired.
 Remove `draft: true` when you are ready to publish.
 The `.Date` field controls the “Created” timestamp; `.Lastmod` is pulled from Git automatically.

-Each post shows a revision timeline sourced from Git at the bottom of the page.
+Each snippet shows a revision timeline sourced from Git at the bottom of the page.
 The history includes every commit that touched that Markdown file (following renames).

 ## Deployment (GitHub Pages)